 The first step in preparing your application is knowing the application deadline.
-Ensure that you have enough time to complete the application, undergo multiple revisions, and obtain all the necessary documentation by following our suggested application timeline.
+Ensure that you have enough time to complete the application, undergo multiple revisions, and obtain all the necessary documentation.
 Before you begin creating your application materials, make sure that you understand the different elements of an application.
 Then, if you haven’t done so already, request a meeting with OGFA to begin reviewing your materials.
 Our workshops are also a great resource as your prepare your application.
 Some of the application components are out of your hand, like letters of recommendation.
 Make sure that you provide reasonable time for these elements to be completed; providing outside parties with all of the information they may need up front to help them.

 Revise Your Application

 So you've drafted your application.
 Now what?
 You will need to revise your application, likely multiple times.
 Successful competitive applications regularly go through several drafts before submission.
-OGFA is here to help you do just that.
-We can offer feedback on your application drafts in person and electronically.
-The revision process involves not only reading your application for clarity, but ensuring that you speak to the mission of the funding organization, show why you are a good fit for the fellowship, and explain why your work matters, even to non-specialists.
+OGFA can offer feedback on your application drafts in person and electronically.
+The revision process involves reading your application for clarity and ensuring that you show why you are a good fit for the fellowship by speaking to the mission of the funding organization, and most importantly, explaining why your work matters, even to non-specialists.
 You should always have several people review your documents.
-This can include, for instance, OGFA, the Writing Center, and your major professor.
-This way your materials are being reviewed by those who can best speak to its overall strength, your writing, and your discipline-specific information.
+This can include OGFA, the Writing Center, and your faculty and staff familiar with your work.

 Submit Your Application